-This historical building is an example of metabolism a movement in Japanese architecture that drew inspiration from how living organisms arrange themselves.
-Metabolists viewed society as an organism and the Nakagin Tower is one of the few remaining examples of their work.
+This historical building is an example of metabolism, a movement in Japanese architecture that drew inspiration from how living organisms arrange themselves.
+Metabolists viewed society as an organism and the Nakagin Tower, built in 1972, is one of the few remaining examples of their work.

-Recently there has been discussion of demolishing the tower but Nicolai Ouroussoff, architecture critic for The New York Times, spoke out against the idea, "like all great buildings, it is the crystallization of a far-reaching cultural ideal.
+Recently there has been a discussion of demolishing the tower, but Nicolai Ouroussoff, architecture critic for The New York Times, spoke out against the idea, "like all great buildings, it is the crystallization of a far-reaching cultural ideal.
 Its existence also stands as a powerful reminder of paths not taken, of the possibility of worlds shaped by different sets of values."
-Today, it remains standing.
+So today, it remains standing.

 Nakagin Capsule Tower was recognized as a unique building by Hollywood too.
-It was featured in the 2013 superhero film The Wolverine as a love hotel in Hiroshima Prefecture.
+For example, it was featured in The Wolverine's 2013 superhero film as a love hotel in Hiroshima Prefecture.

 Unfortunately, as of 2021, the demolition of the building is scheduled to commence in March 2022.